 Other vineyards were going in at the time.
 Another mountain man, trapper Cyrus Alexander, planted grapes in what is now known in the Alexander Valley.
 Senora Maria de Carillo, Vallejo’s mother-in-law, was called the “feminine vineyardist.”
 She had 2,000 vines in what would become Santa Rosa.
 In 1855, Count Agoston Haraszthy, now called “The Father of California Wine Industry,” arrived from Hungary.
 He purchased vineyards in the Sonoma Valley and founded Buena Vista Winery—it’s still alive and well today.

-Sonoma County has the perfect combination of land forms, microclimates, and various soils.
-There are 18 American Viticultural Areas, or appellations, making it the most diverse, premium winegrape growing region in the United States.
+Sonoma County has the perfect combination of landforms, microclimates, and various soils.
+There are 18 American Viticultural Areas, or appellations, making it the most diverse, premium wine grape growing region in the United States.
 Although there are loads of varieties planted, seven make up more than 90% of the vineyards.
-With more than 425 wineries, and countless award-winners, there will be something that suits your taste, perfectly.
-(Sonoma County was named the best U.S. wine destination in the U.S. and the second-best in the world by TripAdvisor.)
+With more than 425 wineries, and countless award-winners, there will be something that perfectly suits your taste.

-Take a bottle of delicious red such as zinfandel, cabernet sauvignon, pinot noir, a fine blend, or merlot for a picnic under the stars.
+Take a bottle of delicious red such as zinfandel, cabernet sauvignon, pinot noir, or merlot and picnic under the stars.
 Enjoy a lighter chardonnay, sauvignon blanc, or sparkling wine when it gets hot.
 Sit beneath redwoods and savor the scent of sun on their bark.
 Close your eyes and relax.
 You’re in Sonoma’s laid-back wine country.